huijing/personal-website-v3/src/content/blog/2024-01-11-lets-inspect-a-phishing-site.md

 ### Scam functionality analysis

-Let's check out the business logic of this site, which is handled by Javascript.
-There are 2 external Javascript files loaded, `zy/api/k.js` and `zy/api/i.js` which seems to have some cache-busting capabilities.
+Let's check out the business logic of this site, which is handled by JavaScript.
+There are 2 external JavaScript files loaded, `zy/api/k.js` and `zy/api/i.js` which seems to have some cache-busting capabilities.

 The first one to load is k.js, so let's see what that does.
 It's 63 lines.